 600Hz sub field drive

 Plasma TVs that are labeled "600Hz" employ technology which plasma TV makers generally refer to as 600Hz sub field drive.
 Although it does help plasmas produce smooth video motion, this technology works differently than the 120Hz and 240Hz refresh rates used by LCD TVs.

 A plasma panel has extremely fast pixel response time — just a fraction of a millisecond.
 That's much faster than is needed to display the incoming video signal, which is generally 60 frames per second.
 So, to display a single video frame for 1/60 of a second, a plasma panel fires the pixels in pulses in order to keep all the pixels "hot" so they can continuously display the video image.
 A plasma with 600Hz sub field drive produces 10 pulses per frame, so the picture is being refreshed at 60 frames per second times 10 pulses per frame, which equals 600Hz.
-Earlier plasmas fired their pixels at 8 pulses per frame for a refresh rate of 480Hz.
-This super-fast sub field refresh rate allows plasma TVs to make virtually instantaneous transitions from frame to frame, which minimizes motion blur.
-See our FAQ on 600Hz plasmas for more info.
+This super-fast sub field refresh rate allows plasma TVs to make virtually instantaneous transitions from frame to frame, minimizing motion blur.

 Active shutter glasses